 The Zenzele marketplace will be a multi-purpose space where local artisans and YWCAs can showcase their work and products for offering and selling to the delegates and participants, a safe-space for youth delegates to meet and share stories, an open space for engaging with members of the local YWCA, for networking with other participants and hanging out for a relaxing conversation and coffee.

 The opening and closing ceremonies will be jointly organized by the South Africa YWCA and the World YWCA.
 The opening ceremony will be a formal event where delegates are expected to dress in their national costume.

-- existing tools, real-life experiences and replicable practices on activating young women’s leadership to have the confidence to drive change in communities, countries, regions and/or globally, wherever power structures present a challenge for young women to fully utilise their agency in all matters affecting their lives now and in the future.
+- Get access to existing tools, real-life experiences and replicable practices on the issue to have the confidence to drive change in communities, countries, regions and even in member associations, wherever presented with a challenge.

-- existing and developing approaches to the consultation, knowledge/capacity enhancement and mobilisation of young women leaders as advocates and drivers of coalitions and campaigns to address issues that hinder the full realisation of rights and leave power structures unchecked
+- Have access to existing and developing approaches to consultation, knowledge/capacity enhancement and mobilisation for contributing to achieve Goal 2035 in local and national contexts with women and young women leaders as advocates and drivers of coalitions and campaigns to address issues that hinder the full realisation of the Goal.

 Zenzele is a Xhosa and Zulu word which means “self-reliance.”
 For the YWCA of South Africa, Zenzele carries a much deeper meaning rooted in their history and in the empowerment of black women.
 During the apartheid era in South Africa, black women were excluded in the YWCA.
 This exclusion, however, did not stop them from organizing themselves and mobilizing other black women and establishing their own YWCA which they called “Zenzele”.
 By naming the YWCA Zenzele, they were declaring their freedom and independence to do what they thought best at the time, to struggle against apartheid and empower black women in their communities through Zenzele.
 They had only themselves to rely on and that was enough.